natesymer/FHSTwitterEngine/README.markdown

 **General networking comments**

-FHSTwitterEngine will attempt to preëmtively detect errors in your requests
+FHSTwitterEngine will attempt to preëmtively detect errors in your requests.
+This is designed to prevent flawed requests from being needlessly sent.
+This helps with rate limiting.

 **About GET request return codes**